 Feedback like yours will help us improve our reservations process and customer experience.
 Please know I will be sharing your comments with our Reservations leadership team for internal follow up.

 While we would like to offer special consideration in cases such as yours, we are unable to honor the many requests that we receive from others in similar situations.
 We follow a consistent policy to ensure that Delta is fair to everyone who travels with us.
 Accordingly, we must respectfully decline your request for a ticket refund.

 Furthermore, I realize that having two negative experiences in a row can really impact your decision to choose Delta for future travel.
 As a gesture of goodwill, I have issued an Electronic Transportation Credit Voucher (eTCV) in the amount of $100 each for the inconvenience you experienced due to our reservation agent and counter agent.

 As I reviewed the Davis file, it seemed to me Delta didn’t take the time to fully consider what happened to this family.
 I mean, they had to pay twice because of an airline error.
 And they send them a form letter and vouchers?
 Come on.

-I contacted Delta on Davis behalf.
+My advocacy team and I contacted Delta on Davis behalf.
 A few days later, he received the following follow-up note.

 I am in receipt of your recent message to Christopher Elliott.
 On behalf of Delta Air Lines and our Delta Connection Carrier, Atlantic Southeast Airlines, I want to extend our heartfelt apology for the unsatisactory customer service you encountered from our team at Roanoke.
 In addition, I am truly sorry our Customer Care team was unable to satisfactorily resolve your issues.